Motorworld’s newspaper №86

 Serpukhov plant began to recover after the defeat of the Wehrmacht army near Moscow.
 Experts from the Ministry of Automotive Industry came to Serpukhov with a government task: Serpukhov plant will be repairing captured motorcycles.

 SMZ was the only factory in the USSR that was repairing captured motorcycles.
 The more rapidly the Soviet Army was advancing to the enemy’s camp, the more trophies arrived.
 During the Stalingrad campaign, the Serpukhov-II railway station was filled up with damaged German motorcycles.
-At the factory, they were hastily restored and sent back to the front, now against the Germans.
+At the factory, they were restored and sent back to the front, now to fight against the Germans.

 When in 1947 Irbit Motorycle Plant (IMZ) began the production of a sports 750 cc bike M-75 , SMZ started its improvement.